 She launched ANRPR in June 2019.
 Recent projects included strategic and in-house consultancy for the re-launch of Croydon’s iconic Fairfield Halls, the launch of IMMERSIVE LDN, a new West End venue dedicated to immersive work, where shows included The Great Gatsby and A Christmas Carol.
 Other productions include The Permanent Way and Ages of the Moon, both at the Vaults Theatre, the tour and West End run of Amelie the Musical at The Other Palace, the York and Blenheim Palace summer seasons of Shakespeare’s Rose Theatre, and Cinderella at Trafalgar Studios – the West End’s first all-drag pantomime.

 During lockdown, she continued to work hard, offering pro bono services to ex and current clients including Hackney Empire, Park Theatre and Metta Theatre (particularly around ACE grant success and crowdfunding initiatives).
 She offered support to a number of others including to London fringe venue The Hope Theatre, digital fundraising platforms and initiatives such as the Capsule Theatre and Film Festival, IMMERSIVE LDN’s Hometrap festival, the online gala for children’s literacy charity Grimm & Co, the ‘We are Human’ campaign from Butterfly Theatre Company, and the launch of the Help Hub initiative for the new graduate support website, Showcase 2020.

-Arabella is working with an exciting mixture of venues and shows this autumn.
+Arabella is working with an exciting mixture of venues and shows this year.